Trichinosis: Food preparation

 Pork can be safely cooked to a slightly lower temperature, provided that the internal meat temperature is at least as hot for at least as long as listed in the USDA table below.
 Nonetheless, allowing a margin of error for variation in internal temperature within a particular cut of pork, which may have bones that affect temperature uniformity, is prudent.
-In addition, kitchen thermometers have measurement error that must be considered.
+In addition, kitchen thermometers have measurement errors that must be considered.
 Pork may be cooked for significantly longer and at a higher uniform internal temperature than listed below to be safe.

 Unsafe and unreliable methods of cooking meat include the use of microwave ovens, curing, drying, and smoking, as these methods are difficult to standardize and control.

 Pig farming

 Incidence of infection can be reduced by: